Article verified for Release 15.2 on January 5, 2025.

-This article explains how to enable and configure Poling and Web Sockets, two methods that keep the server and client in sync during tests.
+This article explains how to enable and configure Polling and Web Sockets, two synchronization methods used to keep the server and client in sync during test execution.

 Web Sockets and Polling settings are pivotal for ensuring real-time updates and data retrieval within specific monitoring dashboard features, including: